Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 Place of Origin: Guangdong China

 Functions: 12-hour time, 24-hour time, day of the month, and chronometer

 Band material: Napped leather

-Band color: Tan with silver colored buckle
+Band colour: Tan with silver coloured buckle

-Band width: 22 millimeters
+Band width: 22 millimetres

 Dial color: Black